andrewt3000/MachineLearning/README.md

 [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of numeric features.
 Common feature scaling techniques include min-max scaling, and standardization (aka z-score normalization).

 Min-max scaling squeezes values between a range typically 0 to 1.
-Min-max scaling is best for non-gaussian distributions such as pixel values in image processing.
+Min-max scaling is best for uniform distributions such as pixel values in image processing.
 Warning: If you have an outlier (like a single value of 10,000 when everything else is under 10), Min-Max will crush all your normal data into a tiny, indistinguishable band near 0.
 Min-max scaling is implemented in scikit learn's [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

 Standardization is appropriate for Gaussian distributions, and centers the data on a mean of zero, and a standard deviation of 1.
 Standardization is implemented by sickit learn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).